freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-028.md

 # --description--

-Change the stack level of the `.penguin` element such that it appears in front of the `.ground` element.
+Change the stack level of the `.penguin` element such that it appears in front of the `.ground` element, and give it a `position` of `relative`.

 # --hints--